Future Forum | Mar, 19 2024 6:30PM - 8:45PM

 - Stephen Vladeck, Charles Alan Wright Chair in Federal Courts at the University of Texas School of Law

-Concluding remarks will be offered by Stan Marek, President and CEO, Marek Family of Companies.
+Concluding remarks were offered by Stan Marek, President and CEO of Marek Family of Companies.

-This program is part of Civil Dialogues, a joint initiative between the George & Barbara Bush Foundation, Clinton Presidential Center, and the LBJ Foundation that aims to facilitate dialogue on important issues facing our country today.
-Each attendee should walk away with a better understanding of the topic’s nuances while feeling seen, heard, and empowered to continue dialogue.
-A previous event in this series was held at the Baker Institute at Rice University on February 27, 2024.
+The program was part of Civil Dialogues, a joint initiative between the George & Barbara Bush Foundation, the Clinton Presidential Center, and the LBJ Foundation that aimed to facilitate dialogue on important issues facing the nation.
+Each attendee left with a deeper understanding of the topic’s nuances while feeling seen, heard, and empowered to continue the conversation.
+A previous event in the series had been held at the Baker Institute at Rice University on February 27, 2024.